lakshmc/lifeplan-todo/README.md

 # Lifeplan - Todo

 ## Overview

 **Lifeplan**, the personalized life tracker built for *you*.

 ### Why do we need this?
-Coz is think so, that's why!
+Coz I think so, that's why!
+Also,
+* Create and manage Todo items.
+Then mark them as completed.
+You can also edit exiting ones and delete them if you don't like them.
+* Create and manage your vacations and other travel escapades.

+### Get Started
+* Install the technologies/frameworks [^technologiesList]
+* set the log file location in src/main/resources/log4j.properties _defaults to ./log/lifeplan.log
+* set the mongodb instance connection parameters in src/main/resources/properties/lifeplan-prod.properties

-#### Technologies
+[^technologiesList] #### Technologies
 * Java 1.7
 * Spring 3.2 MVC
 * Spring Data
 * Mongo DB
 * Maven

-##### Free+blissful stuff I used
+##### Free+amazing stuff I used
 * Markdown file created and edited with Mou.[^1]

-Create Todo items.
-Then mark them as completed.
-You can also edit exiting ones and delete them if you don't like them.

-> The cure for lonliness is planning.
+> The cure for loneliness is planning.
 Without planning, you wake up in the morning and it just gets darker. - Simon Amstel (paraphrased)

 #### Footnotes